The Center for Latin American Studies supports research and teaching on Latin America by the faculty and students of Stanford in all fields of study.

 The Center for Latin American Studies holds open competitions for undergraduate student fellowships and independent internship grants.

-CLAS offers a Minor in Latin American Studies for students in any major who would like to establish a complementary concentration on the region.
+CLAS offers a Global Studies Minor with Specialization in Latin American Studies for students in any major who would like to establish a complementary concentration on the region.

 The Center for Latin American Studies supports faculty research through its annual Faculty Conference program.